Counting curves via degeneration: Counting lines in quintic Calabi-Yau hypersurfaces

-In this case, the four hypersurfaces in $Gr(4, 2)$, the moduli space of lines in $\Bbb P^3_1$, given by the incidence conditions intersects transversally, and gives expected $2\cdot 5^4$ intersections.
-So the number of lines of class (1) and (2) in $\Bbb P^3_1$ are also as expected, namely, 575 and 675.
+The calculation for the lines of class (2) is similar, and we omit it.
+So for generic $f$, the 4 hypersurfaces $H_i$ in $Gr(4, 2)$, intersects transversally, and gives expected $2\cdot 5^4$ intersections.
+So the numbers of lines of classes (1) and (2) in $\Bbb P^3_1$ are also as expected, namely, 575 and 675.